Choosing a CNC Plasma Cutting Machine

 You have been given the go-ahead to buy a CNC plasma cutting system for the workshop.
 Maybe you have been out-sourcing your profile cutting but now it’s time to bring it in-house?
 Whatever it is, there are many factors to consider before buying or renting a cutting machine.

 Our Experienced Team can offer objective advice about cnc cutting machinery, to buy, sell or hire.
 Over the years we have supplied all makes and models worldwide.
-However this article from Jim Colt will give you some important factors to consider.
-Jim Colt, Wealth of Knowledge and Years of Experience with Hypertherm Inc gives a complete run down on choosing one.

 So which cutting machine is the best?

 Selling such a wide variety of plasma cutting machines, we are often asked “which is the best?” and before we can answer that question, we always need to know what the machine is intended to be used for.